wwylab/DeMixT/docs/tutorial.md

 GCLC           2044.58982        1519.3045        1197.8271        1253.2875        2041.3444
 ```

-- Instead of selecting using the parameter combination with the highest correlation, one can also select the parameter combination that produces estimated tumor proportions that are most biologically meaningful.
+Instead of selecting using the parameter combination with the highest correlation, one can also select the parameter combination that produces estimated tumor proportions that are most biologically meaningful.

+The estimated tumor-specific proportions (PiT) can be used to calculate TmS.
+See our [TmS tutorial](https://github.com/wwylab/TmS).